 Clifford Tower, York

 King Edward I used the castle to keep his treasury while campaigning against the Scots in 1298, and so did his son Edward II in 1322.
-Ed II had problems not only with the Scots but with assorted rebels in his own realm.
+But Edward II had problems not only with the Scots but with assorted rebels in his own realm.
 He defeated some of them at the Battle of Boroughbridge and had them executed at York.
 One, a Sir Roger Clifford, was hanged in chains outside the King's Tower which then was named Clifford's Tower.
-It's not clear whether he was hanged and the body displayed that way, or whether he was hanged there by his wrists to slowly die and rot which would be a writer's choice (*grin*).
+It's not clear whether he was hanged and the body displayed that way, or whether he was hanged there by his wrists to slowly die and rot.
 Whatever way, it was a demeaning punishment for a nobleman.
-Maybe Alianore
+Maybe Kathryn (Alianore)

 In 1484 the castle was in such poor repair that King Richard III ordered parts to be replaced, but since he didn't find a horse in the battle at Bosworth, his orders were never executed.

 That little guy is up to no good, I'm sure.
 If it's not covering up for Constance's gnomes, it's squirreling away a plot.
 Or the bones of a Roman.
 After all, I found the fluffy tailed critter near the Roman multiangular tower.

 Grey squirrel in the Museum Gardens